pcc.edu/programs/electronic-engineering

 EET 263.
 PLC Fundamentals.
 2 Credits.

-Introduces electronic control systems using programmable logic controllers (PLC).
-Emphasizes analysis of ladder logic and basic operation, programming, and troubleshooting of PLCs.
-Prerequisite: EET 221.
+Introduces the implementation of programmable logic controllers (PLC).
+Emphasizes analysis of ladder logic used in industrial control applications.
+Includes an introduction to basic operation, programming, and troubleshooting of PLCs, switches and relays.
+Recommended: EET 242.
+Prerequisites: EET 221.
 Audit available.

 EET 272.
 Motors and Motor Controls.
 3 Credits.